gkowal/Particle-Acceleration-tutorial/README.md

 # Particle Acceleration Hands-On

-Tutorial for Particle Acceleration hands on session: CTA School 2017, Sao Paulo
+Tutorial for Particle Acceleration Hands-On session: CTA School 2017, Sao Paulo.

 This is the tutorial for the hands on, a practical session on the simulations of test particle acceleration for the [São Paulo School of Advanced Science on High Energy and Plasma Astrophysics in the CTA Era](http://www.astro.iag.usp.br/~highenastro/).
 Theere are several goals of this activity:
 - to learn how to integrate the particle equation of motion numerically,
-- to help you understand how a charged particle moves in the magnetic field, what are the factors this motion depends of,
+- to help you understand how a charged particle moves in magnetic fields,
 - to learn how to analyze a single particle motion,
-- to learn how to analyze statistical properties of motion of an ensemble of particles.
+- to learn how to analyze statistical properties of motion of an ensemble of particles, such as the energy distribution.

 [Pre-requisites](./pre-requisites.md), including instructions for [downloading](./pre-requisites.md#download-links) and [installing](./pre-requisites.md#instructions-for-installing-vm) the VM